joshlarsen/aws-recon/readme.md

 For global services like IAM, Shield, and Support, requests are not multi-threaded.
 The S3 module is multi-threaded since each bucket requires several additional calls to collect complete metadata.

 For regional services, a thread (up to the thread limit) is spawned for each service in a region.
 By default, up to 8 threads will be used.
-If your account has resources spread across many regions, you may see a speed improvement by increasing threads with `-tX`, where `X` is the number of threads.
+If your account has resources spread across many regions, you may see a speed improvement by increasing threads with `-t X`, where `X` is the number of threads.

 ### Options